Kkevsterrr/geneva_website/content/_index.md

 {{% markdown %}}
 # Real World Deployments

 Geneva has been deployed against real-world censors in China, India, Iran, and Kazahkstan.
 It was discovered dozens of strategies to defeat censorship.

+Since Geneva often identifies many strategies that defeat a censor, we created a _taxonomy_ to classify them.
+ - _Species_ describe the overarching bug in a censor that Geneva exploits to defeat censorship
+ - _Subspecies_ captures unique ways that Geneva exploits the bug
+ - _Variants_ are unique strategies that use the same attack vector, but do so differently

+Against China, India, and Kazahkstan, we describe 4 species (two of which are novel), 8 subspecies, and 21 variants in our first paper.
+See our [Github page](https://github.com/kkevsterrr/geneva) for more information on how to use these.
 {{% /markdown %}}

 {{< /center-me >}}